tevko/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - The Veteran’s surviving spouse (**Note:** we recognize same-sex marriages), **or**
 - A surviving child of the Veteran, **or**
+- The survivor of a legal union (a relationship made formal in a document issued by the State recognizing the union), **or**
 - A parent of the Veteran, **or**
 - The executor or administrator (someone who officially represents the deceased) of the Veteran’s estate
-- The survivor of a legal union (a relationship made formal in a document issued by the State recognizing the union)

 <br>